 Many directors are completely unaware of this.
 Failure to correctly operate a PAYE scheme is also a criminal offence.
 HMRC may ask the liquidator about the actions of the directors prior to the liquidation – did they know they were trading insolvently?
 Did they take reasonable steps to protect the other creditors?
 These questions can be complex and you should take legal advice if you are concerned.

-Really though if the debt is modest and the directors have tried their best, there will be little reaction to CVL from the tax man.
+Really, though if the debt is modest and the directors have tried their best, there will be little reaction to a CVL from HMRC.
+As of 2020 HMRC are now preferential creditors so they will get their money ahead of other trade creditors.

-A quality KSA tip: make sure you file ALL PAYE and tax returns, P11Ds and so on.
-The Revenue takes a dim view of not filing these even if you cannot pay the tax.
+A quality KSA Group tip: make sure you file ALL PAYE and tax returns, P11Ds, VAT100 returns and so on.
+HMRC takes a dim view of not filing these even if you cannot pay the tax.

 They can attend the creditors meeting, become part of the creditors committee and generally keep in contact with the liquidator.
 However (unless the actions of the directors can be shown to be wrongful, negligent or fraudulent) they cannot take any further action.